-If you care about the planet and are considering smart car – an electric vehicle for that, maybe you should look at the results of a new German study that break EU targets about CO2 – Carbon Dioxide (grams of carbon) emissions.
+If you care about the planet and are considering a smart car – an electric vehicle for that, maybe you should look at the results of a new German study that breaks EU targets about CO2 – Carbon Dioxide (grams of carbon) emissions.

 Scientists say that electric cars are responsible for more carbon dioxide emissions than diesel ones.

-The study performed by the Munich Institute for Economic Research.
+The study was performed by the Munich Institute for Economic Research.
 The research takes into account the carbon dioxide emissions associated with battery production.
-The study also covers a relatively important role of coal in the energy sector.
+The study also covers the relatively important role of coal in the energy sector.
 Electric vehicles emit 11 to 28% more emissions than diesel.

 Carbon dioxide Car battery production

-Mining and processing of cobalt, manganese, and lithium used in batteries consume large amounts of energy.
+The mining and processing of cobalt, manganese, and lithium used in batteries consume large amounts of energy.
 Take the Tesla Model 3 battery as an example.
 They say that only one represents 11 to 15 tons of carbon dioxide (CO2).
 When calculated over a years, driving 15,000 kilometers a year gives 73 to 98 grams of carbon dioxide per kilometer.
 And we have not yet taken into account the carbon dioxide emitted by the power generators used to power cars.
-Altogether, according to calculations, each of these Models 3 emits 156 to 180 grams of carbon dioxide per kilometer.
-This results strongly exceeds that of a Mercedes diesel-powered car.
+Altogether, according to calculations, each of these Model 3 emits 156 to 180 grams of carbon dioxide per kilometer.
+This result strongly exceeds that of a Mercedes diesel-powered car.